opentorah/opentorah/docbook/README.md

 MathJax delivers better quality and is under active development; JEuclid is not.
 JEuclid can handle MathML; MathJax can handle MathML, TeX, inline TeX and AsciiMath.

+## Data ##

+Data generation class doesn't have to reside in the same project where DocBook plugin is configured;
+in such a case, its artifact needs to be added as a `runtimeOnly` dependency of the main sourceset.
+If it is produced by another module of the same multi-module project, `processDocBook` task should depend on the `assemble` task of that module.

 ## Oxygen ##

 Plugin's setup should be reproducible in an XML editor like [Oxygen](https://www.oxygenxml.com/):